John Ostrom: Early life and education

 Ostrom taught for one year at Brooklyn College in 1955 before joining the faculty at Beloit College the following year.
 In 1961 he accepted a professorship at Yale University, where he remained throughout his career.
-As a new professor at Yale, Ostrom was named the assistant curator for vertebrate paleontology at the Peabody Museum of Natural History, and became Curator Emeritus in 1971.
-Throughout his career, Ostrom led and organized fossil-hunting expeditions to Wyoming and Montana, edited the American Journal of Science, published over a dozen books for both popular and lay audiences, and was the recipient of numerous awards and honors.
-He retired from Yale in 1992, but continued his writing and research there until his health failed.
-Ostrom died from complications of Alzheimer's disease in July 2005 at the age of 77 in Litchfield, Connecticut.
+As a new professor at Yale, Ostrom was named the assistant curator for vertebrate paleontology at the Peabody Museum of Natural History.
+He became full professor and curator in 1971.

+Throughout his career, Ostrom led and organized fossil-hunting expeditions to Wyoming and Montana.
+He worked in the Cloverly Formation Site in Montana and Wyoming from 1962 to 1966.
+By 1964, he had made 10 expeditions to the Big Horn Basin, in Wyoming, east of Yellowstone National Park.
+Late in 1964, he discovered Deinonychus fossils near the town of Bridger, Montana.
+He also discovered and named Tenontosaurus fossils from the Cloverly Formation.